MachinisteWeb/node-atlas/README.en.md

 You can also manager a simple HTML website page with `--generate` command.

-If `htmlGenerationBeforeResponse` is setted to `false` (or removed) the only way to generate all the pages of the website will be via the command `nodeatlas --generate` will generate all pages into `serverlessRelativePath` only if global `output` is setted to `true`.
+If `htmlGenerationBeforeResponse` is setted to `false` (or removed) the only way to generate all the pages of the website will be via the command `node-atlas --generate` will generate all pages into `serverlessRelativePath` only if global `output` is setted to `true`.

 Also with `--generate` , the entire ` assetsRelativePath` folder (public folder files) will be copied in the `serverlessRelativePath` if both folder does not have the same path only if global `assetsCopy` is setted to `true`.